sinhayush01/QuickCart/README.md

 **Made with 💖 for the web community**

-*QuickCart - Your adorable, offline-ready shopping buddy!*
+*QuickCart - Your cute, offline-ready shopping buddy!*